mrkale/RunningStatistic/README.md

 <a id="library"></a>
 # RunningStatistic
-The library provides calculation of a running statistic value from previously calculated and stored ones in 16-bit resolution, i.e., median, average, minimum, and maximum.
+The library provides calculation of a running statistic value from recent sensor readings including the current one that are stored in the library instance object in 16-bit resolution, i.e., median, average, minimum, and maximum.
 The library is usable for Arduino as well as for Particle Photon (and probably Electron and P1 as well).

 <a id="credit"></a>